 None of this was really possible until around 2014 with the introduction of generative adversarial networks, or GANs — machine learning models that have two neural networks competing with each other in order to become more accurate in their predictions.
 One neural network artificially manufactures fake outputs disguised as real data, while the other works to distinguish between the artificial data and real data — all the while using deep learning methods to improve their techniques.
 AI-generated images, videos and audio would not be possible without GANs.

-Another key element of generative AI today is transformers — a type of machine learning model that makes it possible for AI models to process and form an understanding of natural language.
-Transformers were first introduced by Google in 2017 as a means of improving automated language translation.
-Now, they allow models to draw minute connections between the billions of pages of text they have been trained on, resulting in more accurate and complex outputs.
-Without transformers, we would not have any of the generative pre-trained transformer, or GPT, models developed by OpenAI, Bing’s new chat feature or Google’s Bard chatbot.
+Transformers are a type of machine learning model that makes it possible for AI models to process and form an understanding of natural language.
+Transformers allow models to draw minute connections between the billions of pages of text they have been trained on, resulting in more accurate and complex outputs.
+Without transformers, we would not have any of the generative pre-trained transformer, or GPT, models developed by OpenAI, Bing’s new chat feature or Google’s Gemini chatbot.

 The final ingredient of generative AI is large language models, or LLMs, which have billions or even trillions of parameters.
 LLMs are what allow AI models to generate fluent, grammatically correct text, making them among the most successful applications of transformer models.